trias-lab/etherwallet/README.md

 ### Getting Started

+#### Branches

+- dev: default, for development
+- master: for release
+- test: for test
+- add-btc-wallet: for btc web wallet
+- erc20_demo: demo about erc20 tx

+#### Develop
 - Start by running `npm install`.
 - Run `npm run dev`.
 Gulp will then watch & compile everything and then watch for changes to the HTML, JS, or CSS.
 - For distribution, run `npm run dist`.